 Surat Basin Rail is a Joint Venture between rail infrastructure company Australian Transport and Energy Corridor Limited, Xtrata Coal and QR National.
 JV chair Everald Compton said the project had significant implications for the Surat Basin and Queensland.
 “Surat Basin Rail will boost economic development of regional Queensland and connect the multi-billion dollar industry-funded Wiggins Island Coal Export Terminal, to unlock the vast coal reserves of the Surat Basin and support the continued growth of Australia’s largest export industry,” he said.
 “The Joint Venture’s proactive engagement approach and environmental impact statement which comprised 14 technical studies, will ensure minimal social, environmental and economic impacts.”

 The Queensland Government’s Surat Basin Rail Bill 2011 proposes to grant a long-term lease over the Surat Basin rail corridor land.
-The bill has been referred to the Industry, Education, Training and Industrial Relations Committee for detailed consideration reporting back on 19 March 2012 (which may or may not before after the next state election).
-If passed the bill will regulate a lease the Government intends to grant to the SBR JV, to construct and operate the railway.
-The Bill would provide some exemptions from provisions of the Property Law Act 1974 and the Land Title Act 1994.
+The bill has been referred to the Industry, Education, Training and Industrial Relations Committee for detailed consideration reporting back on 19 March 2012 (which may be after the next state election).
+The bill will regulate a lease the Government intends to grant to the SBR JV, to construct and operate the railway.
+The Bill would provide exemptions from provisions of the Property Law Act 1974 and the Land Title Act 1994.

-Meanwhile the Co-ordinator General’s report said the project was needed but its value would increase once integrated with other rail and port infrastructure projects.
-The Co-ordinator General has imposed a number of environmental conditions relating to land and soil, water management, air quality, traffic, greenhouse gas emissions and other factors.
-He accepted some impact on good quality land was unavoidable and further investigations were required for future habitat approvals.
+The Co-ordinator General’s report said the project’s value would increase once integrated with other rail and port infrastructure projects.
+The Co-ordinator General has imposed environmental conditions relating to land and soil, water management, air quality, traffic, greenhouse gas emissions and other factors.
+He accepted impact on good quality land was unavoidable and further investigations were required for future habitat approvals.

-The Surat Basin Rail Joint Venture has an exclusive mandate granted by the Queensland Government to develop the project as an open access coal and freight railway.
-Government approval now allows the joint venture to begin land acquisition and construction in late 2012 with first coal on rail due in 2015.
-The railway will have the capacity to transport up to 42 million tonnes of coal per year on trains up to 2.5 kilometres in length.
+The Surat Basin Rail Joint Venture has an exclusive mandate from the Queensland Government to develop the project as an open access coal and freight railway.
+Government approval allows the joint venture to begin land acquisition and construction in late 2012 with first coal on rail due in 2015.
+The railway will have the capacity to transport 42 million tonnes of coal per year on trains 2.5 kilometres in length.

 Wiggins Island is expected to open in 2014.
 The 27Mta coal terminal is located at Golding Point, Gladstone.
 It is owned by eight coal producers and will be operated by the Gladstone Ports Corporation.
 The terminal will be built in stages and when fully commissioned will provide more than 80Mtpa in export coal capacity.
 Stage 1 construction of the $2.5b project started in October.
 Construction will include a stockyard for 1.9Mt of coal, a 5.5km-long overland conveyor, a 7600tph rail receipt facility, a single berth with travelling ship loader and channels and wharf to accept 40,000-220,000dwt ships.
 A feasibility study for the terminal’s expansion is expected by the end of the year.
-In case anyone was in any doubt, coal remains central to Queensland’s economy.
+Coal remains central to Queensland’s economy.